LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

          }
       }
       // assign this.displayList to be the the array of matching satellites
-      // this will cause Angular to re-make the table, but now only containg matches this.displayList = matchingSatellites;
+      // this will cause Angular to re-make the table, but now only containing matches this.displayList = matchingSatellites;
    }